-The identification of the Registrant as FBO responsible for the information according to Regulation (EU) n.
+The identification of the registrant as FBO responsible for the information according to Regulation n.
 1169/2011 and the distance selling food business is highlighted in a document of the Commission's Directorate General for Consumer Health.
-Although this document has no official legal value, as indicated in the introduction of the document itself, it can be useful and still represents the opinion of the European Commission's Directorate-General for Health and Food Safety (DGSANCO,

-2013).
-The direct consequence of this orientation is that the registrant must be considered as an FBO responsible for the information and he must register as an FBO if not already done.
-In this regard, for example, the Food Standards Agency establishes that "once online food business operators have been identified, they need to be registered" (Food Standards Agency, 2016).
+Although this document has no official legal value, as indicated in the introduction of the document itself, it can be useful and still represents the opinion of the European Commission's Directorate-General for Health and Food Safety (DGSANCO, 2013).
+The direct consequence of this orientation is that the registrant must be considered as an FBO responsible for the information, and he must register as an FBO if not already done.
+In this regard, for example, the Food Standards Agency (2016) establishes that "once online food business operators have been identified, they need to be registered".

-In relation to the logistics chains, these products must be kept at a maximum temperature of $+4^{\circ}$ C (Bassoli et al., 2011).
-In fact, the law prescribes the limit of the storage and transport temperature for perishable foods, unless otherwise indicated on the label for pre-packaged products.
+Concerning the logistics chains, these products must be kept at a maximum temperature of +4°C (Bassoli et al., 2011).
+In fact, the law prescribes the limit of the storage and transport temperature for perishable foods, unless otherwise indicated on the label for prepackaged products.